syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 ## Grouping

-The SfListView allows displaying the items in a group using the `SfListView.DataSource.GroupDescriptors` property.
-Create `GroupDescriptor` for the property to be grouped, and add it in the `DataSource.GroupDescriptors` collection.
+By using the `SfListView.DataSource.GroupDescriptors` property, the SfListView can display the items in a group.
+Create `GroupDescriptor` for the property to be grouped, and add it to the `DataSource.GroupDescriptors` collection.

 `GroupDescriptor` object holds the following properties:

- * `PropertyName`: Describes name of the property to be grouped.
+ * `PropertyName`: Describes the name of the property to be grouped.
  * `KeySelector`: Describes selector to return the group key.
- * `Comparer`: Describes comparer to be applied when sorting takes place.
+ * `Comparer`: Describes the comparer that will be applied when sorting.

-It also supports to stick the group header by enabling the `SfListView.IsStickyGroupHeader` property.
+It also supports you to stick the group header by enabling the `SfListView.IsStickyGroupHeader` property.

 {% tabs %}
 {% highlight xaml %}